rockettheme/docs/Docs/grav/themes/photon/particle_newsletter.md

 ---
-title: Gemini: Newsletter Particle
+title: Photon: Newsletter Particle
-description: Your Guide to Recreating Elements of the Gemini Demo for Grav
+description: Your Guide to Recreating Elements of the Photon Demo for Grav
-breadcrumb: /grav:Grav/!themes:Templates/gemini:Gemini
+breadcrumb: /grav:Grav/!themes:Templates/photon:Photon

 ---